What To Do If You Have No Information On Your Diamond

 These are issued by jewelers for insurance purposes.
 They do not contain as much information as a certificate and are the opinion of a jeweler (not a trained gemologist following strict diamond grading standards).
 It is important to note that any monetary value on an appraisal is highly inflated as this allows insurance companies to charge high premiums.
 This should not confused with the resale value of your diamond however.

 Not a problem, you can still sell your diamond, there are just a few steps to take.
 Your first port-of-call when seeking information about your diamond should be to receive a a free, verbal appraisal from a jeweler.
 Do not pay for a full and written appraisal.
 You are simply looking for a rough idea of the characteristics of your diamond.

-For an initial estimate, you will want to receive the following information:
+In order to receive a price quote, you will want to provide the following information:

-- Carat Weight – You will want the weight of the largest stone.
+- Carat Weight: You will want the weight of the largest stone.
 Carat (often abbreviated to ct) is the standardized, global weight measure for diamonds.
 A carat weighs 0.2 grams.
 The heavier the stone, the more valuable it is.
 Generally speaking, a diamond weighing 2ct will be worth more than a diamond weighing 1ct.

-- Clarity grade of the largest stone – this will range from FL (flawless diamonds) to I3 (heavily included diamond).
+- Clarity Grade: this will range from FL (flawless diamonds) to I3 (heavily included diamond).
 Inclusions as well as external blemishes impact the clarity of the stone.
 The position, size and number of the characteristics will influence the overall clarity of your diamond.
 The cloudier your diamond looks, the worse the overall clarity is.

 And to a lesser extent:

-- Cut grade- While it is always good to have your diamond’s cut grade as this will help receive a more accurate initial price range, you can still receive a price quote without this.
+- Cut grade: While it is always good to have your diamond’s cut grade as this will help receive a more accurate price quote, you can still receive a price quote without this.
 Cut grade refers to the dimensions of your diamond as a result of the cutting and polishing the rough diamond underwent.
 It rates the level of sparkle and how well light is reflected in the stone, ranging from Excellent to Poor.
 It is important to note this only applies to round brilliant diamonds.

 Remember that the anatomy of each diamond is unique, and so for a more comprehensive understanding of your diamond, you will need the opinion of a diamond specialist.

-Now that you have the basic facts on your diamond, you can receive your initial estimate by clicking here.
+Now that you have the basic facts on your diamond, complete our online form to receive your bespoke price quote.